 Flight delay compensation calculator

 To help calculate how much you can claim for a delayed flight, you can use our compensation calculator.
 All you need is your flight number and flight date.

 Up to 600 €* compensation.
 3 years retroactively.

 Flight delay compensation: EU passenger rights

 For flight delays of over 3 hours, the EU Passenger Rights Regulation EC No 261/2004 stipulates that the amount of compensation is dependent on the following factors:

-- Responsibility – is the airline to blame or was the delay due to extraordinary circumstances?
+- Responsibility – the airline is to blame for the flight irregularity

-- Deadline – was the claim for compensation made within the statutory limitations?
+- Deadline – the claim for compensation is made within the statutory limitations

 Rights when your flight is delayed: EU flights